-11 Adjoints vs. UMPs: What's basic?
+11. Adjoints vs. Representable Functors: What Is Basic?

-There is a growing consensus among category theorists that category theory has foundational importance not simply because it provides the language in which to formulate mathematics (like set theory) but because it provides the conceptual lens (as set theory does not) to put into focus the important parts of mathematics.
-And adjoints are widely perceived as the basic lens (Lawvere [15]).
+There is a growing consensus among category theorists that category theory has foundational importance not simply because it provides the language in which to formulate mathematics (similarly to set theory) but also because it provides the conceptual lens (as set theory does not) to put into focus the important parts of mathematics.
+Additionally, adjoints are widely perceived as the basic lens (Lawvere [26]).
 As Steven Awodey put it:

-The notion of adjoint functor applies everything that we have learned up to now to unify and subsume all the different universal mapping properties that we have encountered, from free groups to limits to exponentials.
-But more importantly, it also captures an important mathematical phenomenon that is invisible without the lens of category theory.
-Indeed, I will make the admittedly provocative claim that adjointness is a concept of fundamental logical and mathematical importance that is not captured elsewhere in mathematics.
-[1, p.
-179] Other category theorists have given similar testimonials.
+The notion of adjoint functor applies everything that we have learned up to now to unify and subsume all the different universal mapping properties that we have encountered, from free groups to limits to exponentials, but, more importantly, it also captures an important mathematical phenomenon that is invisible without the lens of category theory.
+Indeed, I will make the admittedly provocative claim that adjointness is a concept of fundamental logical and mathematical importance that is not captured elsewhere in mathematics [12] (p.
+179).

+Other category theorists have given similar testimonials.

 To some, including this writer, adjunction is the most important concept in category theory.
-(Wood [29, p.
-6])
+(Wood [27] (p.
+6)).

 The isolation and explication of the notion of adjointness is perhaps the most profound contribution that category theory has made to the history of general mathematical ideas.
-(Goldblatt [10, p.
-438])
+(Goldblatt [28] (p.
+438)).

 Nowadays, every user of category theory agrees that [adjunction] is the concept which justifies the fundamental position of the subject in mathematics.
-(Taylor [28, p.
-367])
+(Taylor [29] (p.
+367)).

-The Mac Lane-Bourbaki-Samuel episode raises a more basic question: should adjoints be taken as that basic conceptual lens, or should an adjunction be seen as a molecular concept that can be split into the two atoms of solutions to the universal and co-universal mapping problems?
-Heteromorphisms seem to be key to that question since, as we have argued, the "natural" or clean formulation of a universal mapping problem is as a heteromorphic representation problem-in contrast, say, to Mac Lane's convoluted over-and-back homs-only formulations of the universal arrows or universal elements-although ultimately each concept "subsumes" (Mac Lane [20, p.
-61]) the others.
+The Mac Lane-Bourbaki-Samuel episode raises a more basic question: should adjoints be taken as that basic conceptual lens, or should an adjunction be seen as a molecular concept that can be split into the two atoms using the notion of representable functors?
+(A functor $F : A \rightarrow Set$ is representable if there is a "representing object" $a_0 \in A$ such that F is naturally isomorphic to $\text{Hom}A(a_0, -)$.
+For instance, given a het bifunctor $\text{Het} : X^{op} \times A \rightarrow Set$, a left representation arises if, for each $x \in X$, the functor $\text{Het}(x, -) : A \rightarrow Set$ is representable, which also implies that the representing object is given by a functor F(x) so the isomorphism takes the form: $\text{Hom}A(F(x), a) \cong \text{Het}(x, a)$.)
+Heteromorphisms seem to be key to that question since, as we have argued, the "natural" or clean formulation of many universal mapping problems is as a heteromorphic representation problem-in contrast, say, to Mac Lane's convoluted over-and-back homs-only formulations of the universal arrows or universal elements-although ultimately each concept "subsumes" (Mac Lane [2] (p.
+61)) the others.

-Given a bifunctor Het : $X^{op} \times A \rightarrow Set$ "connection" ([25, p.
-58]) or "correspondence" (Lurie [17, p.
-96]) from X to A, adjoints arise as the left and right representations of the bifunctor, and conversely, by the "Adjunction Representation Theorem" [9, p.
-147]:
+Given a het-bifunctor Het : $X^{op} \times A \rightarrow Set$ "connection" ([5] (p.
+58)) or "correspondence" (Lurie [19] (p.
+96)) from X to A, adjoints arise as the left and right representations of the bifunctor, and, conversely, by the "Adjunction Representation Theorem" [6] (p.
+147):

 given any adjunction $F : X \rightleftharpoons A : G$, heteromorphisms can be defined between (isomorphic copies of) the categories X and A so that (isomorphic copies of) the adjoints arise from the representations on the left and right of the het-bifunctor.
-(Ellerman [9, p.
-130])
+(Ellerman [6] (p.
+130)).